What is Mobile Pet Grooming Insurance

 6. Business Income Extension for Off-Premises Operations

-Business income extension for off-premises operations may replace income that is lost if your pet grooming business is unable to provide services because business property or equipment was damaged off-site.
+Business income extension for off-premises operations may replace the income that is lost if your pet grooming business is unable to provide services because business property or equipment was damaged off-site.
 For example, your equipment is damaged at a client’s location or on the road, you may be unable to continue operations until that equipment is repaired.
 This coverage may help replace the income you lose while you are unable to operate.

-Mobile Pet Grooming Business Insurance
+Mobile Pet Groomer Insurance

 Commercial Auto Insurance Policy